Sk3pz/send-it/README.md

 ## Features
 #### writing (enabled by default)
-Adds the VarWriter struct, which is used to write data to a stream using variable-length encodingq
+Adds the VarWriter struct, which is used to write data to a stream using variable-length encoding
 #### reading (enabled by default)
 Adds the VarReader struct, which is used to read data from a stream using variable-length encoding
 #### big-endian (disabled by default)